yiliang2333/Real-time-howling-suppression/README.md

 # Theater acoustic design helper
 ## Description:
 Basically, this app is for calculating acoustic parameters of a theater **using python**.
-You can get
+You can get:
 * Reverberation time
 * Clarity
 * Gain value